mike18x96/Forecast/README.md

 # weather_app

-Build a “Worldwide Windsurfer’s Weather Service” application meeting the requirements listed below.
+## How it works

-1. Use the Weatherbit Forecast API(https://www.weatherbit.io/api/weather-forecast-16-day) as the weather data source.
+A “Worldwide Windsurfer’s Weather Service” application.

-2. Expose a REST API, where the argument is a day (yyyy-mm-dd date format) and return value is one of following locations:
+Expose a REST API, where the argument is a day (yyyy-mm-dd date format) and return value is one of following locations:

 Jastarnia (Poland)
 Bridgetown (Barbados)